Vijaya Vilas Palace: History

 The palace was built during the reign of Khengarji III as a summer resort for his son and heir to the kingdom, the Yuvraj Shri Vijayaraji, for whom it was named.
 Construction started in 1920 and was completed in 1929.

 Architecture

-The palace was built with red sandstone.
+The palace was constructed from red sandstone.
 Its distinctive Rajput architecture largely refers to the plan of palaces of Orchha and Datia.
-It is designed with a central high dome on pillars, Bengal domes on the sides, windows with colored glass, carved stone jalis, domed bastions at the corners, an extended porch, and other stone-carved elements.
-The palace is set in the middle of gardens with water channels and marble fountains.
+It features a central high dome supported by pillars, Bengal domes on the sides, windows with colored glass, carved stone jalis, domed bastions at the corners, an extended porch, and other stone-carved elements.
+The palace is set amid gardens with water channels and marble fountains.
 The jalis, jharokas, chhatris, chhajas, murals, stone carvings, and colored glass work on windows and door panels were created by architects and craftsmen from Jaipur, Rajasthan, Bengal, and Saurashtra, as well as the local Kutchi artisan community, the Mistri and Suthars.
-The top balcony offers a complete view of the surrounding area.
-The windows ensure the feeling of being in the open space, with sea winds passing through.
+The top balcony offers panoramic views of the surrounding area.
+The windows create a feeling of openness, with sea breezes passing through.